Find out what some of our graduates are doing today in pursuing their successful careers.

 Collision repair technicians often work directly with their clients, which makes having great communication and customer service skills a must.
 Customers look to technicians to explain the problems and provide solutions, so it’s important for them to be patient, great listeners and available to answer any questions.

-According to the U.S. Bureau of Labor Statistics (BLS), the annual median wage for automotive body and related repairers was $47,270 in May 2021.28 This means half of collision repair technicians earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive body and related repairers in the United States was $48,740 in May 2023.28 This means half of collision repair technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 When it comes to advancing in the field, many shops want to promote from within.
 Having additional skills and education can give you an advantage and open doors to exciting opportunities.